Honde Valley: Water resources

 The water supply for the Honde Valley comprises small piped systems and motorised pumps serving small towns, growth points, commercial plantations, service centres and some villages, as well as direct abstractions from the rivers by riparian village communities not connected to developed installations.

 There are a total of about seven small to medium-sized metered piped water systems at Hauna, Sachisuko, Honde Army, Zindi, Samanga, Mpotedzi and Sahumani.
 In addition there are other smaller un-metered water supply schemes that serve a number of villages and schools.
 The known smaller un-metered water supply schemes are Honde “Povo” Pipe Scheme, Chingaira Piped Scheme, St Columbus Secondary School, Sagambe Primary and Secondary School, Marige Water Project, Mahobo Piped Scheme and Mupenga Gravity Water Scheme.

 Economy

-Since the area is low-lying and hot it is an abundant tea and coffee growing area.
-The well known Katiyo, Aberfoyle, Rumbizi and Chiwira Tea Estates are among those situated in the valley.
-However, it is also home to many small scale and subsistence farmers.
+The area is low-lying and hot, it is a banana, tea and coffee growing area.
+The Katiyo, Aberfoyle, Rumbizi and Chiwira Tea Estates are situated in the valley.
+However, it is home to many small scale and subsistence farmers who have since 2011 switched mainly to Banana production.
 There are several non-motorized irrigation schemes in Honde valley.

-One of the main townships inside the valley is Hauna.
-Hauna Growth Point now has a community Hospital.

 Electricity generation

-Electricity generating projects have so far been put in place which are supplying ZESA namely the Nyamhingura, Duru, Pungwe A,B & C and Hauna Power Stations.
-All plants are managed by Nyangani Renewable Energy (Pvt) Ltd, with an installed capacity of 27 MW; Annual average output of 80,000 Mwh.
+Electricity generating projects have constructed, supplying ZESA, namely the Nyamhingura, Duru, Pungwe A,B & C and Hauna Power Stations.
+All are managed by Nyangani Renewable Energy (Pvt) Ltd, with an installed capacity of 27 MW; Annual average output of 80 GWh.